3and4/Leither/doc/whitepaper-en.md

 In every pulse cycle, the structure of the current SMT is identical to its previous version, except the newly added changed data.
 When taking a snapshot, only the changed information need to be saved.
 With the version sequence number in key-value, data of any node in any pulse cycle can be quickly retrieved.
 Regular account only has to record its own account information and information of its node group.

-The underlying MiMei database of Leither has built in support to time-space snapshot.
+The underlying MiMei database of Leither has built in support for time-space snapshot.

 ### VI.
 Related Procedures
 #### 6.1 Network Construction